sabre-io/Baikal/INSTALL.md

 Add a new CalDAV account:

-	* Navigate to "Lightning" > "New account" > "On the network" > "URL"
+	* Navigate to "Lightning" > "New account" > "On the network" > Select "CalDAV"
 	* paste this URL: http://yourdomain.com/cal.php/calendars/username/default
 	  of and replace the domain name, and the username with the correct values
 	* When asked, provide user/password; your CalDAV account should be up and running